-In addition, we also observe that, in the early rounds of FPA, revenue is significantly lower when ambiguity is introduced, a consequence of ambiguity-loving bidders.
-In SPA, ambiguity does not affect revenue over all rounds, which is consistent with theory.
+In addition, we also observe that, in the early rounds of the first price auction, revenue is significantly lower when ambiguity is introduced, a consequence of ambiguity-loving bidders.
+In the second price auction, ambiguity does not affect revenue over all rounds, which is consistent with theory.

-Closely related to auctioneer revenue is bidder earnings.
+Closely related to auctioneer revenue are bidder earnings.
 We expect auction mechanisms and information conditions to have opposite effects on bidder earnings compared to auctioneer revenue.
-Indeed, we find that bidder earnings are significantly higher in a second price auction compared to a first price auction with or without ambiguity (p < 0.01 for one-tailed permutation tests).16
+Indeed, we find that bidder earnings are significantly higher in the second price auction compared to the first price auction with or without ambiguity (p < 0.01 for one-tailed permutation tests).16

 The last group level result we examine is efficiency.
-Following the tradition in the auction literature, we define efficiency as equal to one hundred percent if the object goes to the bidder with the higher valuation.
-We therefore measure the frequency with which the bidder with the higher valuation wins the object.
+Following the tradition in the auction literature, we define efficiency as equal to 100% if the object goes to the bidder with the higher valuation.
+We therefore use the frequency with which the bidder with the higher valuation wins the object as our measure of efficiency.

-Table 6 presents the average efficiency for each session in each treatment and the results of the onesided permutation tests.
-Theoretically, both first and second price auctions should yield one hundred percent efficiency under a zero reserve price.
+Table 6 presents the average efficiency for each session in each treatment and the results of the one-sided permutation tests.
+Theoretically, both first and second price auctions should yield 100% efficiency under a zero reserve price.
 We find that average efficiency is fairly close to 90%, which is largely consistent with previous experiments.

-5 Conclusions
+5. Conclusions

-In many real world auctions, such as Internet auctions, bidder information regarding other bidders' valuations is vague.
+In many real-world auctions, such as Internet auctions, bidder information regarding other bidders' valuations is vague.
 To explore the effect of this vagueness on bidder behavior, we study the first and second price sealed bid auctions with independent private values, where the distribution of bidder valuation is not known.
 We derive the symmetric equilibrium using the α -MEU framework.
-We then test our theoretical predictions
+We then test our theoretical predictions to examine how ambiguity affects bidder behavior and to reassess the ranking of the first and second price sealed bid auctions.